sn-lab/MouseGoggles/README.md

 	sudo ./fbcp-ili9341
 	```
 	* note 1: when you are asked if you want to continue installing, answer yes
- 	* note 2: a new driver chip has been spotted in some circular displays!
+ 	* note 2: a new driver chip has been spotted in some newer circular displays!
 If after finishing installation and [operating the system](https://github.com/sn-lab/mouseVRheadset#operating-the-system) step 1 you notice the display colors are inverted, shut down the display driver (step 5 of operating the system) and reinstall it, replacing the single line `cd mouseVRheadset/fbcp-ili9341` with `cd mouseVRheadset/fbcp-st7789`

+This installation has been verified using the following software versions:
+	* flatpak: 1.14.1-4
+	* cmake: cmake-3.27.4
+	* godot: 3.2.3.stable.flathub

 ### Operating the system
 1. To start the display driver, if it is not already running (i.e. if the displays are not updating)